Fox Family Stories

 Still open

 • Was the Boston 'uncle' on the manifests, written as 'Chaim Lebow,' actually Hyman Lisitzky, the man now placed on the family tree?
-The records point that way, and it is very likely, though not locked.
+Very likely, but not locked.

 • Was that uncle a literal blood relative, or mishpucha, family in the wider sense?